VMO2020/InterviewsTests/README.md

-# Javascript skill test Interview for Frontend Web Developer
+# Javascript skill test Interview and Questions for Frontend Web Developer

 ## Some Javascript TEST Included